< back to Blog home

 The presentation of menu items has an outsized impact today.
 Sharing pictures of food via social media—especially Instagram—is a game-changer.

 In fact, HuffPost reported in 2017 that 69% of millennials take pictures of their food before eating it.
 That number is almost certainly higher for the more digitally native Generation Z. Whether it's family style food or a piece of dessert, people like sharing photos of their food items.
+Same goes for the latest adult beverage trends and custom drinks.

 Getting your beautifully-plated items floating around Instagram is the new word of mouth.
 But it’s even better: it’s a reference from a friend with high-quality imagery.